Explore this Section

 As a mature student, you may have recently celebrated your 21st birthday or may be returning to education after a break.
 Whatever your age and background, we recognise the diversity of our mature students and offer a wide range of support to help you make the most of the opportunities available to you throughout your time at Keele.

 A Dedicated Contact for Mature Students

-Mature students at Keele benefit from a dedicated contact within the Money and Welfare Team which means you have a central point of contact for any queries or concerns you may have as a mature student.
+Mature students at Keele benefit from a dedicated contact within the Student Support Team which means you have a central point of contact for any queries or concerns you may have as a mature student.
 The dedicated contact works as part of a team in the Student Services Centre so there will always be someone available to help should you need it.

 Pre-Arrival Support and Transition